-- (vii) Construction of new structural shoreline stabilization and flood control works should only be allowed where there is a documented need to protect an existing structure or ecological functions, and only when mitigation is applied. - (3) High Intensity. - (a) Purpose: The purpose of the High Intensity environment is to provide for high-intensity wateroriented commercial, transportation, and industrial uses while protecting existing ecological functions and restoring ecological functions in areas that have been previously degraded. - (b) Designation Criteria: Assign a High Intensity environment designation to shoreline areas within incorporated municipalities and urban growth areas if they currently support high-intensity uses related to commerce, transportation or navigation; or are suitable and planned for high-intensity water-oriented uses. - (c) Management Policies. - (i) Water-oriented commercial, industrial, and recreation uses should be given high priority the High Intensity environment.
-First in priority should be given to water-dependent uses.
+- Purpose: The purpose of the Rural Industrial environment is to provide for high-intensity commercial, transportation, and industrial uses while protecting existing ecological functions and restoring ecological functions in areas that have been previously degraded. - 2.
+Designation Criteria: Assign a Rural Industrial environment designation to shoreline areas within incorporated municipalities if they currently support high-intensity uses related to commerce, transportation or navigation; or are suitable and planned for high-intensity uses.

+3. Management Policies

+a.
+Water-oriented commercial, industrial, and recreation uses should be given high priority in the Rural Industrial environment.
+First priority should be given to water-dependent uses.
 Second priority should be given to water-related and water-enjoyment uses.
-Nonwater-oriented uses should not be allowed except as part of mixed-use developments or in areas of traditional non-water-oriented uses such as retail and similar uses in the Downtown.
+Nonwater-oriented uses should not be allowed except as part of mixed-use developments or for necessary expansion of existing essential public facilities.
 Nonwater-oriented uses may also be allowed in limited situations where they do not conflict with or limit opportunities for water-oriented uses or on sites where there is no direct access to the shoreline.
 Public benefits such as ecological restoration or public access may be required in association with nonwater-oriented development.

-- (ii) When considering shoreline environment designation amendment proposals, full utilization of existing high intensity areas should be achieved before further expansion of intensive development is allowed. - (iii) New development in the High Intensity designation should assure no net loss of shoreline ecological functions.
-Where applicable, new development should include environmental cleanup and restoration of the shoreline to comply with any relevant state and federal law. - (iv) Where feasible, visual and physical public access should be required as part of development in the High Intensity designation unless it already exists to serve the development or other safety, security, or fragile environmental conditions apply. - (v) Aesthetic objectives should be implemented by means such as sign control regulations, appropriate development siting, screening and architectural standards, and maintenance of natural vegetative separation. - (4) Aquatic. - (a) Purpose: The purpose of the Aquatic environment is to protect, restore, and manage the unique characteristics and resources of the areas waterward of the ordinary high-water mark. - (b) Designation Criteria: Assign an Aquatic environment designation to lands waterward of the ordinary high-water mark. - (c) Management Policies: - (i) Allow new over-water structures only for water-dependent uses, public access, or ecological restoration.
+- b.
+When considering shoreline environment designation amendment proposals, full utilization of existing high intensity areas should be achieved before further expansion of intensive development is allowed. - c.
+New development in the Rural Industrial designation should assure no net loss of shoreline ecological functions.
+Where applicable, new development should include environmental cleanup and restoration of the shoreline to comply with any relevant state and federal law. - d.
+Where feasible, visual and physical public access should be required as part of development in the Rural Industrial designation unless it already exists to serve the development or other safety, security, or fragile environmental conditions apply. - e.
+Aesthetic objectives should be implemented by means such as sign control regulations, appropriate development siting, screening and architectural standards, and maintenance of natural vegetative separation.